 amandla .mobi is a small team of activists, campaigners and community organisers who's role is not to lead, but serve our members in building a more just Mzansi. amandla .mobi believes it is important that the majority of team members represent our core membership; Black women. amandla .mobi is currently raising funds for an internship program for Black women.

 Koketso Moeti is the Founder and Executive Director of amandla .mobi.
-She is also the National Coordinator of Local Government Action and serves as the Deputy Chairperson of the SOS Coalition.
+She is also the former National Coordinator of Local Government Action and serves as the Deputy Chairperson of the SOS Coalition.
 She has a long background in civic activism and has over the years worked at the intersection of governance, communication and citizen action.
-Koketso often speaks at events and writes on social justice issues.
+Koketso is an Aspen New Voices Fellow and is a regular speaker and writer on social justice issues.

-Nqaba Mpofu is a campaigner based in KZN.
+Nqaba Mpofu is a campaigner based in the Western Cape.
 He brings extensive experience as a youth facilitator and curriculum developer at Fort Hare University.
 Nqaba is the lead isiZulu translator at amandla .mobi, and prior to joining the team, he played a key role on the campaign to get the 'No fee Varsity' Report released to the public.
 Nqaba is a partner and father.